 Casa de Musica, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND – Associação de Turismo do Porto e Norte, AR

-Livraria Lello – if you love books, one of Portugal's oldest bookstores is a must see.
-Curvaceous staircases, ornate, geometric designs, stained glass, and wood carvings give it the feel of a resplendent old church!
-The ideal blend of art and science.
-Voted one of the top three most beautiful bookstores in the world.
+Livraria Lello – If you love books, one of Portugal's oldest bookstores is a must-see.
+Curvaceous staircases, ornate geometric designs, stained glass, and wood carvings give it the feel of a resplendent old church—the ideal blend of art and science.
+Voted one of the top three most beautiful bookstores in the world, it’s possibly the most famous of Porto's attractions.
+Be sure to buy tickets in advance early, as they sell out quickly.
+The good news is your entrance ticket also counts as a discount toward buying any book that catches your fancy—but not for other merchandise.
+Book tour →

 Livraria Lello Bookstore, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND - Associação de Turismo do Porto e Norte, AR